JackEdTaylor/expra-wise24/lecture/general_information/overview.md

 #### How do I get all the software and do I have to apply for a loan to get it?

-Nah, everything we'll use is [open-source software](https://en.wikipedia.org/wiki/Open-source_software) or at minimum free of charge and publicly available.
+Everything we will use is [open-source software](https://en.wikipedia.org/wiki/Open-source_software) or at minimum free of charge and publicly available.
+You can find details on how to set up software for the course in the [Setup](https://jackedtaylor.github.io/expra-wise23/introduction/setup.html) section of this book.
-Why?
-Because teaching students via [proprietary software](https://en.wikipedia.org/wiki/Proprietary_software) is just not fair and won't help anyone: students have to obtain licenses or use those from the university (which usually doesn't have enough for everyone), leading to tremendous problems regarding inequity now and in the future.
-Additionally, [opens-source software](https://en.wikipedia.org/wiki/Open-source_software) can do everything, if not more than [proprietary software](https://en.wikipedia.org/wiki/Proprietary_software) and is furthermore usually better supported, tested and documented, creating a fantastic sense of community.

-In order to help you get all the software required for the course, a [comprehensive installation instruction](link-to-setup.html) was compiled.

 #### Where is everything?